Minimax Optimal Convergence Rates for Estimating Ground Truth from Crowdsourced Labels: Main Results

 \end{enumerate}

 Besides the ground truth estimator, the algorithm also produces the workers' abilities estimator $p^{(t)}$.
-However, since each $p_i^{(t)}$ is projected into the interval $[\lambda,1-\lambda]$, the results in Theorem \ref{thm:wanonasymp} and Theorem \ref{thm:waasymp} do not hold when some $p_i^*$ is not in this interval.
-This issue can be fixed.
+However, since each $p_i^{(t)}$ is projected into the interval $[\lambda,1-\lambda]$, it may incur bias when the true workers' abilities are large.
+This issue can be easily fixed.
 While the projected $p^{(t)}$ is used in the EM iteration, we do not need projection in the final step to estimate $p^*$.
+To be specific, we may use (\ref{eq:pEMtp}) as the estimator for the workers' abilities.
+The next theorem gives non-asymptotic error bounds for the workers' abilities estimator.
+Moreover, we also derive the exact asymptotic distribution.
+Before stating the result, we need some new notation.
+Define the Fisher's information matrix $J=(J_{ij})$ with $J_{ii}^{-1}=p_i^*(1-p_i^*)$ for all $i\in[n]$ and $J_{ij}=0$ for all $i\neq j$.
+For a subset $S\subset[n]$ and a vector $v\in\mathbb{R}^n$, let $v_S=(v_i)_{i\in S}$ be the sub-vector.
+We also let $J_{S}$ be the $S\times S$ sub-matrix of $J$ and $I_{|S|}$ be the $|S|\times |S|$ identity matrix.
+The symbol $\xrightarrow{\mathcal{D}}$ stands for convergence in distribution.

-To be specific, we may use (\ref{eq:pEMtp}) as the estimator for the workers' abilities. \begin{thm}[Projected EM: Workers' Abilities] Consider $\tilde{p}$ defined in (\ref{eq:pEMtp}) for some $t\geq 1$ from the projected EM algorithm with the proposed initialization.
-Under the settings of Theorem \ref{thm:pEM}, (\ref{eq:linfty}) and (\ref{eq:l2}) hold with probability at least $1-C'/m$.
-Furthermore, if (\ref{eq:assboundp}) is satisfied, then (\ref{eq:CLT}) and (\ref{eq:hdCLT}) hold. \end{thm}
+\begin{thm}[Projected EM: Workers' Abilities] Consider $\tilde{p}$ defined in (\ref{eq:pEMtp}) for some $t\geq 1$ from the projected EM algorithm with the proposed initialization.
+Under the settings of Theorem \ref{thm:pEM},